Developmental toxicity: Toxicity effects

+Examples

 Maternal irradiation and congenital malformations

 One of the first environmentally induced congenital malformations in humans were recognized as a result of maternal irradiation.
 Hiroshima (1953) and Nagasaki (1955) had ascertained this fact for the first time based on the records of births occurring before May 31, 1946, but after the atomic bombing (August 6, 1945, in Hiroshima; August 9, 1945, in Nagasaki).
 A 20% increase in microcephaly frequency was seen in children with in-utero radiation exposure during the first trimester of the pregnancy (Miller 1956, 1968).
 Sensitivity to these radiations was seen to be predominantly high during the 7–15th week of gestation.

 Two pertinent points were observed during this study: